Hantzes & Associates Business & Employment Law

 Lawmakers urge the VA to take action on sexual harassment claims

-On behalf of Hantzes & Associates | Aug 19, 2020 | Uncategorized |
+On Behalf of Hantzes & Associates | Aug 19, 2020 | Uncategorized |

 Recent studies have shown that over a quarter of female employees working at Veterans Affairs have reported sexual harassment in addition to a smaller percentage of male employees.
 In response, a group of congressional leaders sent a letter to the VA Secretary urging the office to address this issue.
 A similar number of men and women have reported experiencing sexual harassment in various government jobs.